-Cornell University Library stands at the center of intellectual life on campus.
-Expert librarians are available in person—and online 24/7—to help navigate our world-class collections and assist with papers, exam prep, and long-term projects.
+Cornell University Library is at the center of Cornell’s vibrant intellectual life.
+Expert librarians are available in person—and online 24/7—to help navigate our world-class collections and assist with papers, exam prep, and research projects.
 We're a home away from home, with warm, inviting spaces for solo study and high-tech, flexible spaces for group work.
-Students and faculty agree: The Library is an indispensable partner in study, teaching, and research.
+Students and faculty agree: The Library is an important contributor to their academic success.

 Other Libraries and Collections

 Located in Anabel Taylor Hall, the Durland Alternatives Library provides resources in support of the Center for Transformative Action.
 This library is dedicated to providing free and open access to materials expressing viewpoints and information not readily available through mainstream publications and mass-media sources.

 The Bailey Hortorium Library is a collection of botanical books and journals that represents the personal library of our Hortorium's founder, Liberty Hyde Bailey, combined with the library of Cornell's old Wiegand Herbarium.